 About me

-I am an experienced Person-centred psychotherapist and counsellor working with individual clients in Cambridge and online.
+I am an experienced person-centred psychotherapist and counsellor working with individual clients in Cambridge, Haverhill and online.
 I offer a warm, confidential and non-judgmental space, helping you to explore your concerns and to find a way forward that feels true for you.

 How you sense and perceive your experience is at the heart of our work together and so I try not to direct or advise.
-My intention is to sensitively attune to what comes up for you in each session, and so I am guided by the direction in which you wish to explore and I work at your pace.
+My intention is to sensitively attune to what comes up for you in each session, working at your pace, and in the direction you wish to explore.
 I respond to you in a conversation or dialogue, collaboratively exploring what feels relevant to you.
-This way of working can lead to greater clarity and self-awareness, it can help you to develop trust in yourself to find your own way forward, and can assist you in your development and healing.
+This way of working can lead to greater clarity and self-awareness of your experience, and supports you to develop trust in yourself to find your own way forward, to progress your development and healing.

 Training, qualifications & experience

 MSc and Clinical Diploma in Contemporary Person-Centred Psychotherapy (The Metanoia Institute, London).
-EMDR Part 1-3 (Alexandra Richman Training), MA Psychology, PhD Management,
+IFS Level 1 (IFS Institute UK).
+EMDR Part 1-3 (Alexandra Richman Training), MA Psychology, PhD Management.

 I have worked with individual adult clients of varying ages and cultural and social backgrounds, with a range of concerns, including but not limited to depression, anxiety, identity, change and transitions, bereavement, loss, work stress, health concerns, trauma, and relationship issues.